whyredfire/pixelos-blog/docs/guides/HowToRoot.md

 1. Download the [Latest Magisk Installer (APK File)](https://github.com/topjohnwu/Magisk/releases/latest) to your SD Card
 2. Rename the file from `Magisk-vxx.x.apk` to `Magisk-vxx.x.zip`
 4. Reboot the device to recovery by holding Volume Up + Power Button ```[Might change from device to device]```
-5. You should be greeted by PixelOS Recovery Screen
+5. You should be greeted by PixelOS Recovery screen
 6. Select `Apply Update`
 7. Select `Choose from sdcard1`
 8. Select the file you downloaded, ie `Magisk-vxx.x.zip`